JanCBrammer/biopeaks/README.md

 # General Information

-`biopeaks` is a graphical user interface for electrocardiogram (ECG) and breathing biosignals.
+`biopeaks` is a graphical user interface for electrocardiogram (ECG), photoplethysmogram (PPG) and breathing biosignals.
 It processes these biosignals semi-automatically with sensible defaults and features the following
 functionality: